The Essentials of Circulating Supply in Crypto

 Final Thoughts

 Leveraging the circulating supply is usually extremely helpful, especially when analyzing a project’s market potential, scarcity, and value.
-This metric, along with others, such as total and maximum supplies and market capitalization, offers insights into a coin’s availability, potential growth, and supply-demand dynamics.
+This metric, along with others such as total and maximum supplies, and market capitalization, provides insights into a coin’s availability, potential growth, and supply-demand dynamics.